kitsunyan/foxy-boot/README.md

-# foxy-boot
+# Foxy Boot

 Android boot animation replacement which displays the kernel ring buffer.

 ## User Documentation

-foxy-boot is distributed as a Magisk module.
+Foxy Boot is distributed as a Magisk module.
 User documentation is availble in [README](magisk/README.md) under `magisk` directory.

 ## Building and Installing